wwwlicious/servicestack-authentication-identityserver/docs/authenticate_impersonate.md

     public AppHost() : base("ServiceStack.SelfHost.Api", typeof (MyServices).Assembly) { }

     public override void Configure(Container container)
     {
+        this.Plugins.Add(new IdentityServerAuthFeature
+        {
-        AppSettings.SetImpersonationAuthProvider()                                  // Use the ImpersonationAuthProvider instead of the UserAuthProvider
+            AuthProviderType = IdentityServerAuthProviderType.ImpersonationProvider,    // Use the ImpersonationAuthProvider instead of the UserAuthProvider
-                   .SetAuthRealm("http://identityserver:5000/")                     // The URL of the IdentityServer instance .SetClientId("ServiceStack.SelfHost.Api")                        // The Client Identifier so that IdentityServer can identify the service
+            AuthRealm = "http://identityserver:5000/",                                  // The URL of the IdentityServer instance
+            ClientId = "ServiceStack.SelfHost.Api",                                     // The Client Identifier so that IdentityServer can identify the service
-                   .SetClientSecret("F621F470-9731-4A25-80EF-67A6F7C5F4B8")         // The Client Secret so that IdentityServer can authorize the service
+            ClientSecret = "F621F470-9731-4A25-80EF-67A6F7C5F4B8",                      // The Client Secret so that IdentityServer can authorize the service
-                   .SetScopes("openid ServiceStack.SelfHost.Api offline_access");

-        this.Plugins.Add(new IdentityServerAuthFeature());
+            Scopes = "openid ServiceStack.SelfHost.Api offline_access"
+        });
     }
 }
 ```